Toca Boca: Toca Life

-A web series based on the game, under the title Toca Life Stories, was released in February 21, 2020 on Toca Boca's official YouTube channel.
-It focused on four close friends with mismatched personalities, Rita, Zeke, Nari and Leon (the main characters in the Toca Life app series), on a quest to vanquish boredom in their neighborhood of OK Street (based on one of the towns found in Toca Life: World).
-The series is animated by Canada-based Pipeline Studios, with voices recorded in America-based Studiopolis, despite it being a web series, it briefly aired on some television channels such as Pop in the United Kingdom.
+A web series based on the game, under the title Toca Life Stories, was released on February 21, 2020 on Toca Boca's official YouTube channel.
+It focused on four close friends with mismatched personalities, Rita, Zeke, Nari, and Leon (the main characters in the Toca Life app series), on a quest to vanquish boredom in their neighborhood of OK Street (based on one of the towns found in Toca Boca World).
+The series is animated by Canada-based Pipeline Studios, with voices recorded in America-based Studiopolis, despite it being a web series, it aired on some television stations such as Disney Channel France France, Pop in the United Kingdom, and Cartoon Network in the United States.

-List of applications developed

-A list of applications released to the market is as follows: